nguyenhphilip/pn-blog/content/blog/Emma.md

   - stories
 ---

-In the airport, a young child from China sitting across from me is working on a puzzle.
+In the airport, a young child from China sitting across me is working on a puzzle.

 I watch as she pieces the parts together, then realize she’s missing the last one.
 It’s unclear if she herself has noticed yet, but I can’t help and feel that this is a manifestation of something that’s been on my mind.
 Something that seems incomplete, lacking clarity, but I’m unsure as to what.